rubrikinc/rubrik-sdk-for-powershell/docs/reference/Set-RubrikSLA.md

 ```

 ### -DayOfYear
-Day of year for the yearly snapshots when $AdvancedConfig is used.
+Day of year for the yearly snapshots when advanced configuration is enabled.
 The default is the last day of the year.
 Does not apply to CDM versions prior to 5.0